Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Related Work

-The interplay between excitatory and inhibitory neurons has been a key topic in neuroscience \citep{Haider4535,Ahmadian2021,CohenKadosh2025}.
-Historically, computational models of these circuits has been confined to shallow networks, often focusing on the dynamics of a few interacting populations/neurons to explain foundational principles \citep{Somers1995, Wilson1972, Carandini2012}.
-One of the reasons for this limitation is that training deep networks with E-I circuits proves to be a significant challenge.
+The interaction between excitatory and inhibitory neurons has been a key topic in neuroscience \citep{Haider4535,Ahmadian2021,CohenKadosh2025}.
+Historically, computational models of these circuits have been confined to shallow networks, often focusing on the dynamics of a few interacting populations/neurons to explain basic principles \citep{Somers1995, Wilson1972, Carandini2012}.
+One of the reasons for this limitation is that training deep networks with the E-I circuit proves to be a significant challenge.
 This has left the whole picture of E-I dynamics largely unexplored.
 A remarkable step towards deep E-I networks was taken by \citet{cornford2021}.
 By developing techniques for parameter initialization, they demonstrated that ANNs with separate excitatory and inhibitory neuron populations could be effectively trained.
 However, the model is built fully with the rectified linear units (ReLU) and thus does not capture the temporal properties of the circuit.
-SNNs can address temporal processing, as their dynamics naturally capture temporal information.
-However, these initialization techniques cannot be directly applied to SNNs with E-I circuits, since the spiking dynamics introduce different constraints to SNNs compared to rate-based ReLU models.
+While SNNs can address temporal processing, such initialization techniques cannot be directly applied to SNNs with the E-I circuit.